Golang Maps Tutorial

 Adding items to a map

 The syntax for adding new items to a map is the same as that of arrays.
-The program below adds some new employees to the employeeSalary map.
+The program below adds some new currency codes and currency names to the currencyCode map.

 1package main